YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 If a transaction is found with an incomplete fence, it is considered broken.
 During the forward phase of recovery, if a complete transaction (fenced or unfenced) is found after a broken transaction, -RECOVER increments the error count.
 If -ERRORLIMIT is reached, the complete transaction goes to the lost transaction file.
 Otherwise, it is applied to the database.

 All broken and lost transactions are made available as the result of the -RECOVERY.
 They are written as journal extract format in two different text files.
 They are the broken transaction file and the lost transaction file.
-Refer to the sections on BROKENTRANS and LOSTTRANS in `Journal Control Qualifiers`_.
+Refer to the sections on BROKENTRANS and LOSTTRANS in :ref:`journal-control-qualifiers`.

 When performing JOURNAL -RECOVER with fences (FENCES="PROCESS" or FENCES="ALWAYS"), it is essential for the command to include all the journal files corresponding to the complete set of database files that make up the logical database.
 If the specified set of journals is incomplete, the recovery reports all transactions that included any missing region as broken.
 Typically, this means that the results of the recovery are unsatisfactory or even unusable.